-We are offering up to \$12,000,000 of Class A Units, Each Class A Unit will consist of one share of our common stock and a warrant to purchase of a share of our common stock at an exercise price per full share of common stock equal to 100% of the public offering price of the Class A Units (each, a "Warrant").
+We are offering up to \$12,000,000 of Class A Units.
+Each Class A Unit will consist of one share of our common stock and a warrant to purchase one share of our common stock at an exercise price per full share of common stock equal to 100% of the public offering price of the Class A Units (each, a "Warrant").
 The Class A Units will not be certificated and the share of common stock and Warrants part of such unit are immediately separable and will be issued separately in this offering.

-This prospectus also relates to the offering of shares of our common stock issuable upon the exercise of the 2016 warrants that are part of the Class A Units.
+This prospectus also relates to the offering of shares of our common stock issuable upon the exercise of the warrants that are part of the Class A Units.

-Assuming we sell all \$12,000,000 of Class A Units (and no Class B Units) being offered in this offering at a public offering price of \$ per unit, the reported closing price of our common stock on November 8, 2016, we would issue in this offering an aggregate of shares of our common stock and Warrants to purchase shares of our common stock.
+Assuming we sell all \$12,000,000 of Class A Units (and no Class B Units) being offered in this offering at a public offering price of \$ 0.93 per unit, the reported closing price of our common stock on November 18, 2016, we would issue in this offering an aggregate of 12,903,225 shares of our common stock and Warrants to purchase 12,903,225 shares of our common stock.